opencv/opencv/modules/ml/doc/random_trees.rst

 Random Trees
 ============

+.. highlight:: cpp

 Random trees have been introduced by Leo Breiman and Adele Cutler: http://www.stat.berkeley.edu/users/breiman/RandomForests/ .
 The algorithm can deal with both classification and regression problems.
 Random trees is a collection (ensemble) of tree predictors that is called
 *forest*
 further in this section (the term has been also introduced by L. Breiman).
 The classification works as follows: the random trees classifier takes the input feature vector, classifies it with every tree in the forest, and outputs the class label that recieved the majority of "votes".
-In case of regression, the classifier response is the average of the responses over all the trees in the forest.
+In case of a regression, the classifier response is the average of the responses over all the trees in the forest.

-All the trees are trained with the same parameters but on different training sets that are generated from the original training set using the bootstrap procedure: for each training set, you randomly select the same number of vectors as in the original set ( ``=N`` ).
+All the trees are trained with the same parameters but on different training sets.
+These sets are generated from the original training set using the bootstrap procedure: for each training set, you randomly select the same number of vectors as in the original set ( ``=N`` ).
 The vectors are chosen with replacement.
 That is, some vectors will occur more than once and some will be absent.
-At each node of each trained tree,  not all the variables are used to find the best split, rather than a random subset of them.
+At each node of each trained tree,  not all the variables are used to find the best split, but a random subset of them.
 With each node a new subset is generated.
 However, its size is fixed for all the nodes and all the trees.
 It is a training parameter set to
 :math:`\sqrt{number\_of\_variables}` by default.
 None of the built trees are pruned.

 In random trees there is no need for any accuracy estimation procedures, such as cross-validation or bootstrap, or a separate test set to get an estimate of the training error.
 The error is estimated internally during the training.
 When the training set for the current tree is drawn by sampling with replacement, some vectors are left out (so-called